General Rules – Important (please read):

 Deadlines:

-• Submit your work (typed, in PDF format) by 07/25/2025 using the link provided on the Mahragan website
+• Submit your work (typed, in PDF format) by 07/25/2026 using your Mahragan portal account

 • No late submissions will be accepted